eocdb/ocdb-docs/docs/source/fidrad-api.md

 ```
 ## The FidRadDB database

-The FidRadDB is a database of characterisation and calibration files allowing the qualification of an
+The FidRadDB ("Fiducial Radiometer" Data Base) is a database of files containing information on radiometric
+calibration and either class-based or individual characterisations done on radiometers.
-individual instrument and its measurements as FRM-certified.
-The main objective of the FidRadDB is to
+The initial objective of the FidRadDB is to centralise all existing information on cal/char
-gather in a same place all characterisation and calibration files of TRIOS and SEABIRD radiometers.
-To
+of TriOS and SeaBird radiometers calibrated and characterised at the Tartu Observatory (University of Tartu, Estonia)
+in the frame on the [FRM4SOC-2 project](https://frm4soc2.eumetsat.int/).
+Future endeavors may include cal/char coefficients obtained
-be accepted in the FidRadDB, files need to be in accordance with the format provided by the Tartu University
+in other contexts.
+To be accepted in the FidRadDB, files need to be in accordance with the format provided by the Tartu Obstervatory (see also [this](https://ocdb.readthedocs.io/en/latest/fidrad-database.html)).

-laboratory (see also https://ocdb.readthedocs.io/en/latest/fidrad-database.html).
-Five types of files are
+Five types of files are allowed in FidRadDB:

-accepted in FidRadDB.
-Four of them are for radiometer characterisation and they contain angular responsivity
-characterization results, polarization sensitivity characterization results, straylight characterization
-results and thermal characterization results.
-One file is for the calibration.
-It should contain radiometric
+- The "RADCAL" type contains information on radiometric calibration.
+It should contain
+    - lamp and panel irradiances,
-calibration coefficients, linearity information, lamp and panel data.
+    - radiometric calibration coefficients, and

-FidRadDB is also requested by the Hyper OCR community processor (HyperCP) to facilitate uncertainty budget
-calculation.
-The [HyperCP](https://github.com/nasa/HyperCP/tree/master) can access all public cal/char files in
-the open access mode as well as files submitted by the hyperCP user itself.
+    - dark and raw counts used to determine non-linearities in the radiometric response.

+- The remaining four file types contain information on radiometric characterisation, in particular:
+    - angular responsivity (ANGULAR)
+    - polarization sensitivity (POLAR)
+    - straylight (STRAY)
+    - thermal response (THERMAL)

+FidRadDB is also accessible by the HyperInSPACE Community Processor ([HyperCP](https://github.com/nasa/HyperCP/tree/master)), which ingests the cal/char information to derive - among other OC products - Remote-sensing reflectance and normalized water-leaving radiance of above-water hyperpsectral radiometric measurements including uncertainty budget calculation.
+HyperCP can ingest all public cal/char files available in FidRadDB in open access mode as well as files outside FidRadDB provided manually by the user.

-The work steps around the FidRadDb consist of:
+The work steps around the FidRadDB consist of:

-- uploading the data
+- Uploading the data
-  - The cal/char files can be uploaded via WEB-GUI as well as via command line interface.
+  - The cal/char files can be uploaded via WEB-GUI as well as via command line interface (CLI).
-  - The files are automatically validated in this step
+  - The files are automatically validated in this step.
-  - Should anything be wrong with the files, the user will be informed
+  - Should anything be wrong with the files, the user will be informed.

-- Obtain information about files already uploaded \
+- Obtain information about available files.
 This can be done by:
-  - List the files available on the server
+  - Listing the files available on the server
-  - Search the history.log to find out more information regarding uploaded files
+  - Searching the history.log to find out more information regarding uploaded files, such as
-    - To find out when the file was uploaded?
+    - When was the file uploaded?
     - Who uploaded the file?
     - Who downloaded the file?
     - How many downloads of a file have been made?
     - Has the file been deleted in the meantime and replaced by a revised version?
-  - Get the last entries from the Hostory.log
+  - Get the last entries from the history.log
     - Sometimes uploading and validating the files takes so long that the user receives
       the error message "Gateway Timout Error" instead of a report.
       Don't worry!